codynichoson/TurtleBotPackage/turtlelib/README.md

 3. Why is Vector2D a struct and Transform2D a class (refer to at least 2 specific C++ core guidelines in your answer)?

-Transform2D is a class because its member functions contain private variables that must be accessed within the function.
-From C++ Core Guidelines C.2, Vector2D contains data members that can vary independently, so can be a struct.
+Transform2D is a class because it contains an invariant (C++ Core Guidelines C.2).
+The functions for Vector2D do not need direct access to the representation of the class, so it is a struct (C++ Core Guidelines C.4).

 4. Why are some of the constructors in Transform2D explicit (refer to a specific C++ core guideline in your answer)?